Cognitive Research in Art History

 - Apr 10: Carola Korhummel gave a talk "The Consumption of Art vs. Art Derivatives.
 A Comparative Eye-Tracking Study" at the 2026 Annual Conference of the British Association for Art History in Cambridge, UK.

-- Mar 25: Temenuzhka Dimova presents the Following the Festaiuolo project on 3sat's science program nano (from 19:55).
+- Mar 25: Temenuzhka Dimova presents the Following the Festaiuolo project (English subtitles available).

 - Mar 14: Sara Leitner gave a talk "Tracing the Text-Guided Gaze?
 Methodische Überlegungen zur Analyse von Vermittlungstexten und ihrer Wirkung auf die Kunstrezeption im musealen Ausstellungskontext" at the conference STaPs at Osnabrück University.